It seems like it should be smaller.

 And pictures can be big.

-Let’s look at why, and what some of the alternatives might be.
+Let’s look at why, and some of the alternatives.

 Become a Patron of Ask Leo! and go ad-free!

 Scanning is the equivalent of taking a photograph of a document.
 Options to make the resulting file smaller: use OCR to return only the text found in the picture, scan at a lower resolution, or save .jpg files at a lower quality setting.

 That’s exactly eight bytes: one for each of the letters, one for the space, and one for the exclamation point.

 That picture — a “.png” file in this case — is 2,431 bytes in size, over 300 times the size of what was needed to represent the text.

 The difference is simple: while the text can be represented by eight bytes, each of which represents one character in the string, a picture is a collection of information that describes each pixel in an image — in this case, a 133×40 image, which contains 5,320 pixels.
 That simply takes more data to represent.

 Scanning results in a picture

 As I said, scanning a document is almost exactly like taking a picture of the piece of paper with your camera.
 Indeed, many smartphones now have apps for exactly that purpose: point the device’s camera at a document, snap a photo, and you’ve “scanned” it.
 I do this with credit card receipts all the time.